 To qualify for a Tier 4 Student Visa Extension, your course of study must be one of the following:

 Full-time International Foundation Programme

-Another course of 15 hours + a week (organised daytime study) leading to a recognised qualification at National Qualifications Framework (NQF) level 3 or above.
+Another course of 15 hours + a week (organized daytime study) leading to a recognized qualification at National Qualifications Framework (NQF) level 3 or above.

 Full-Time Study: Tier 4 visas are only issued for full-time study (except in very specific circumstances - see the Changes in your study circumstances section below).

-Note: Courses with elements of organised work placement are acceptable if the work placement is an integral part of the course and is no more than 50% of the course.
+Note: Courses with elements of organized work placement are acceptable if the work placement is an integral part of the course and is no more than 50% of the course.

 If you are planning to use a loan as evidence of finances for a Tier 4 application, remember to check the Tier 4 Policy Guidance carefully.

-Your loan letter must state that the loan is provided by a national government, a state or regional government, or a government sponsored student loan company or that it is part of an academic or educational loans scheme.
+Your loan letter must state that the loan is provided by a national government, a state or regional government, or a government-sponsored student loan company or that it is part of an academic or educational loan scheme.
 You will not be able to use a loan that does not meet one of these requirements.
 See Tier 4 Policy Guidance

 You must show evidence of the funds available to you depending on your situation:

 Bank statements in your name covering a 28 day period (no more than 31 days old) always at a number of required funds or above; or